 Aspiration pneumonia is lung infection caused by inhaling mouth secretions, stomach contents, or both.
-Chemical pneumonitis is lung irritation caused by inhalation of substances toxic to the lungs.
+Chemical pneumonitis is lung irritation caused by inhalation of substances irritating or toxic to the lungs.

 - Symptoms include cough and shortness of breath.

 - Doctors make the diagnosis on the basis of the person’s symptoms and a chest x-ray.

 - Treatment and prognosis differ depending on the substance that was aspirated.

 Aspiration pneumonia and chemical pneumonitis are often considered together because they both involve lung inflammation caused by inhaling substances that irritate the lungs.
 The inflammation makes the lungs more susceptible to bacterial infection.
 Drowning may also cause inflammation of the lungs and is discussed elsewhere.

 Tiny particles from the mouth frequently dribble or are inhaled (aspirated) into the airways.
 Usually they are cleared out by normal defense mechanisms (such as coughing) before they can get into the lungs and cause inflammation or infection.
 When such particles are not cleared (because of impaired defense mechanisms and/or because the volume of aspirated material is large), aspiration pneumonia can develop.

 Material aspirated from the mouth and throat is more likely to contain bacteria, which can cause infectious pneumonia.
 Material aspirated from the stomach is usually very acidic and can severely damage the lungs even before infection develops.

 People who are especially at risk of aspiration pneumonia include people who